Alan Shatter: Political career

-Shatter was first elected to the Dáil at the 1981 general election, and was re-elected at each subsequent election until he lost his seat at the 2002 general election.
+Shatter entered politics at the 1979 local elections, winning a seat on Dublin County Council for the Rathfarnham local electoral area.
+He retained this seat until 1999 (becoming a member of South Dublin County Council in 1994).
+Shatter was first elected to the Dáil at the 1981 general election and was re-elected at each subsequent election until he lost his seat at the 2002 general election.
 He was re-elected at the 2007 general election.
-Shatter was a member of Dublin County Council from 1979 to 1999 for the Rathfarnham local electoral area.